ably77/openshift-testbed/README.md

 - Deploy the Integr8ly Grafana Operator
 - Add the Prometheus Datasource to Grafana
 - Add Strimzi Kafka, Kafka Exporter, and Zookeeper Dashboards
-- Connect ArgoCD to IoT Github Repo (customizable)
 - Deploy the IoT Temperature Sensors Demo using ArgoCD
-- Open ArgoCD Route
 - Open Grafana Route
-- Open IoT Sensors Demo App Route
+- Open IoT Temperature Sensors Demo app route
 - Deploy sample cronJob1 and cronJob2
 - Deploy CodeReady Workspaces
-- Create an Eclipse Che cluster with demo this demo's repositories
+- Create an Eclipse Che cluster with this demo's repositories
 - Deploy Tekton Pipelines Operator using ArgoCD
-- Deploy cat-dog voting app Tekton image build pipeline
+- Deploy cat-dog voting app Tekton image build & deploy pipeline
-- Deploy cat-dog voting app using ArgoCD

 ## Overview
 Apache Kafka is a highly scalable and performant distributed event streaming platform great for storing, reading, and analyzing streaming data.
 Originally created at LinkedIn, the project was open sourced to the Apache Foundation in 2011.
 Kafka enables companies looking to move from traditional batch processes over to more real-time streaming use cases.